-Objective 6: Serve in positions of responsibility in private, public, government, and non-profit organizations, exemplifying Christian character and influence of science courses.
+Objective 6: Serve in positions of responsibility in private, public, government, and non-profit organizations, exemplifying Christian character and influence.

 Recommended Course Sequence.
 A recommended course sequence for full-time on-ground students appears below.
 Academic advisors will help students adjust the sequence if, for example, they have transferred credits from other universities.